makannew/expandable-textarea/README.md

 ## Custom format

-It wraps any number inside parentheses.
-Just to show how it works.
+Just to show how it works we will build a formating function for wraping typed numbers inside parentheses.
 [Demo and Code](https://makannew.github.io/expandable-textarea/#/custom-format)
 ```jsx
 import { maskFormating } from 'expandable-textarea'